tedneward/Azgaarnoth/Classes/PaleMaster/Twilight.md

 Their haunting devotion gives them unique abilities unavailable to other pale masters, ones which allow them to become a terrifying form partially illuminated by the moon's eerie gaze.

 ## Undead Graft: Umbral Arm
-Beginning when you select this elegy at 3rd level, you infuse the pours of your arm with small traces of necrotic energies that manifest and wreath your arm in shadow.
+Beginning when you select this elegy at 3rd level, you infuse the pores of your arm with small traces of necrotic energies that manifest and wreath your arm in shadow.

 Your undead graft becomes a spellcasting focus for your magic, allowing you to cast spells with it and perform the somatic components of spells even when you have weapons or a shield in one or both hands.
 Additionally, you may attack with your graft as if it were a simple weapon with which you are proficient.
 To do so, you make a melee spell attack against a creature, dealing 1d8 necrotic damage on a hit.